pdf-raku/PDF-Grammar-raku/README.md

 PDF-Grammar has so far been tested against a limited sample of PDF documents and has not yet been put to use for any serious PDF processing.
 The grammar is still evolving and is likely to change.

 I have been working off the PDF 1.7 reference manual (http://wwwimages.adobe.com/www.adobe.com/content/dam/Adobe/en/devnet/pdf/pdfs/PDF32000_2008.pdf).
+I've been liberal, when needed, to handle real-world examples.

 Rakudo Star
 -----------